racedo/vLab-Files/OpenStack-services/rabbitmq-osp-recover-cluster.md

 Read the notes below if just one or two servers out of a 3-nodes cluster failed.

-**Note**: RHEL OSP 6 (Juno) there's a new Pacemaker resource that takes care of this process automatically but in case of partial cluster failure, RabbitMQ partitions are common, please, read the notes below.
+**Note**: RHEL OSP 6 (Juno) includes a new Pacemaker resource that takes care of this process automatically but in case of partial cluster failure, RabbitMQ partitions are common, please, read the notes below.

 ### 1. On each node:
 ```